 We all deal with fear.
-Whether it is fear of speaking in public, fear of flying, fear of failure, or many other kinds, fear can paralyze us.
-Many young people today will look at their parents and think they don’t experience fear.
-But you and I both know that we do.
-I have had many fears in my life.
-Life is about overcoming our fears.
-That is what I try to teach my children.
-This is what I tell them about how to overcome fear.
+Whether fear of speaking in public, fear of flying, fear of failure, or any other kind, fear can paralyze us.
+Many young people today look at their parents and think parents don’t experience fear.
+You and I both know that’s not true.

-1) Fear can be a good thing.
-If I fear the right things it will keep me in line.
-You need to discern the things that are good to fear.
+If I fear the right things, that fear keeps me in line.
+You need to discern what’s good to fear.

 2. Don’t let fear keep you from trying things.

 Some fear is healthy, but the wrong fears will keep you from experiencing some fun activities.
 Never let fear hold you back from doing things you’d enjoy.
 Be courageous enough to step out where it’s uncomfortable.

 3. Don’t fear being different.

 This is a big one our kids need to overcome.
 I encourage my kids to be the person God created them to be and not someone the culture tells them they should be.When we overcome fears, we grow stronger in the long run.

 4. Overcoming fear will make you stronger.